The Beach Boys discography

 The Beach Boys are an American rock band formed in Hawthorne, California, in 1961.
 Their discography from 1961 to 1984 was originally released on the vinyl format, with the 1985 album The Beach Boys being the group's first CD release.
-The Beach Boys' catalogue has been released on reel-to-reel, 8-track, cassette, CD, MiniDisc, digital downloads, and various streaming services.
+The Beach Boys' catalogue has also been released on reel-to-reel, 8-track, cassette, CD, MiniDisc, digital downloads, and various streaming services.

 The group has released 29 studio albums, 2 remix albums, 11 live albums, 55 compilation albums, and 75 singles.
 The release dates and sequence of the Beach Boys' albums in the UK up to Pet Sounds differ significantly from the original US releases.